 Student ID Cards should not be lent or given to another person whatever the reasons may be.
-Return the Student ID Card to the university when you lose your student status by withdrawal from university.
+Return the Student ID Card to the University when you lose your student status by withdrawal from Sophia University.

 You will need the Student ID Card in the following cases: